brianmtreese/briantree.se/_posts/2025/01/2025-01-30-component-selectors-in-angular.md

 Angular supports using a [CSS class](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) as a selector.

-So, we can switch this to a standard [CSS class selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) instead.
+So, we can switch this to a standard [CSS class selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) instead:

 ```typescript
 @Component({